Safari Life Blog

 When Theodore Roosevelt arrived in Kenya in 1909, he boarded the Uganda Railway at Mombasa.
 His descriptions of the wildlife he saw from the train are still among the most colorful accounts of East African wildlife ever written and can be found in his book African Game Trails… Click here to read more

-We’ve just learned of the passing of one of Africa’s most forward thinking conservationists – Delia Craig.
-Along with her husband, David, and her sons, Ian and Will, Delia converted their family ranch – then known as Lewa Downs – into...
+One of Africa’s most forward-thinking conservationists – Delia Craig– has just passed.
+Along with her husband, David, and her sons, Ian and Will, Delia converted their family ranch – then known as Lewa Downs – into today’s Lewa Conservancy.
+It started with the...

 One of the more troubling developments in East African wildlife conservation has been the threat of oil exploration within the Democratic Republic of the Congo’s (DRC) Virunga National Park – one of UNESCO’s World Heritage Sites.
 Permission to conduct seismic testing… Click here to read more